Reviews You Can Rely On

 The Fox Racing Shox Transfer Performance Elite is one of our favorite posts.
 Fox targeted some weak points of the older model and improved them considerably in their latest version.
 With a lower weight, shorter stack height, redesigned saddle clamp, and shorter overall length, this post made the jump from a mid-pack offering to one of the best posts available today.
 It uses the same buttery-smooth internals as the previous version, which provides fast and easy adjustment on the trail.
 It doesn't take much weight to drop the post, and the return is fast and reliable with a nice thump at top out.
 In addition to the post updates, Fox also redesigned their 1x remote lever.
 The new large, high-leverage, textured thumb paddle mimics a shifter and operates using a sealed cartridge bearing for consistent, smooth action.
 On the whole, the post and remote package was one of our favorites in the test.

-While the update offers a whole lot to like, this post still has a couple of minor weak points.
-Despite the fact that Fox lowered the weight, it's still on the heavier end of the spectrum.
-At 4.2 grams per mm of travel, it isn't a lead weight, but it doesn't match the lightest posts available.
-Additionally, the Transfer lacks some features offered by other new posts on the market.
+There is plenty to like about the update, but this post still has a couple of minor weak points.
+For instance, even though Fox lowered the weight, it's still on the heavier end of the spectrum.
+Weighing in at 4.2 grams per mm of travel, it isn't a lead weight, but it doesn't match the lightest post we tested — the Wolf Tooth Components Resolve.
+The Transfer also lacks some features offered by other new posts on the market.
 The travel is not adjustable to dial in the fit, and the return rate is fixed.
 These things certainly aren't deal-breakers, but they would be nice options to have.

 Read more: Fox Racing Shox Transfer Performance Elite review